 - Masks are mandatory in shops and supermarkets as of the 24 July 2020.

 As well as saving serious illness and NHS capacity now, we are also asking the public to prevent the ill-health they are building up, in an attempt to guard against more diabetes, hip fractures, mental ill-health and need for social care when the current crisis eventually ends.
 This includes those patients waiting for their cancelled elective surgeries, who are asked to do something every day to be ready for when the NHS is ready.

-- people who have symptoms – stay home, don’t leave for 7 days
+- people who have symptoms – stay home, don’t leave for at least 10 days

 - people who are household contacts of someone with symptoms – stay home for 14 days ‘If possible, you should not go out even to buy food or other essentials, other than exercise, and in that case at a safe distance from others.’

 - For individuals who were previously shielding this has now been 'paused' and more information can be found here